jorgebucaran/fisher/man/man1/wait.md

 ## OPTIONS

 * `-s --spin=style|string`:
     Set spinner style.
-See `Styles` for a list of styles and instructions on how to use your own character sequences, progress bar usage, etc.
+See `Styles` for styles and details to customize the spinner characters.

 * `-t --time=interval`:
     Set spinner transition time delay in *seconds*.
 A large value will refresh the spinner more slowly.
 You may use decimal numbers to represent smaller numbers.